toggl-open-source/toggldesktop/docs/win/other-major-systems.md

 The application entry point is the `Main` method in `Program.cs`.

-The method itself uses a global mutex to detect other running instances of Toggl Desktop.
+The method itself uses a global mutex to detect other running instances of Toggl Track.
 If such an instance is detected, the program tries to activate it, and then terminates.

 Otherwise, it initialises the application's error handling and runs the application as specified in `App.xaml`.

-This causes the main window to be created, which takes over all other parts of initialisation of Toggl Desktop.
+This causes the main window to be created, which takes over all other parts of initialisation of Toggl Track.

 ## Library API

-Most business logic of Toggl Desktop is located in the library, which is written in C++.
+Most business logic of Toggl Track is located in the library, which is written in C++.

 The static class `Toggl`, which is split into `Toggl.cs` and `TogglApi.cs` is responsible for interfacing with the library and creating an easily consumable interface for the rest of the application.